brianfluk/software-engineering-project/iteration-02.review.md

 #### Planned changes

 List any process-related changes you are planning to make (if there are any)
-* For the intial few features, some of us were commiting directly to master after having another team member review their code.
+* For the initial few features, some of us were committing directly to master after having another team member review their code.
 In the future this will be avoided by everyone forking the repo and doing pull requests.
-This will also speed up the process since we will not have to review eachothers stuff in person, instead we can pull the repo/ branch that our fellow team member has been working on.
+This will also speed up the process since we will not have to review each others stuff in person, instead we can pull the repo/ branch that our fellow team member has been working on.

 * For the next iteration we plan to more closely follow our new commenting guidelines.
 We are making this change for better group communication and overall smoother workflow.